MohammadMedhat/Hafyz-AlzheimerAssistantApp/README.md

-## Hafyz - Smart Android App and is targeting Alzheimer's Disease Patients!
+## Hafyz - Smart Android App and it target Alzheimer's Disease Patients!

 ## The App will have three features: